-For options on single shares, share baskets or equity index options, the obligation to exchange variation and initial margin has been postponed until 1 January 2024.
+For options on single shares, share baskets or equity index options, the obligation to exchange variation and initial margin has been postponed until 1 January 2026.
+As part of the FMIA Reform, such temporary exemption shall become a permanent one.